It’s time to learn about the Mediterranean Diet!

 - Refined grain.
 Oh Mediterranean Diet, you do get me.
 The second thing I would tell people to do to improve their diet would be to cut out refined and processed grains.
 Your body’s blood sugar can react to it almost the same way it does to sugar.

 - Processed meat.
-High quality meat will have better nutrients and fatty acid profiles than its processed counterparts.
+High-quality meat will have better nutrients and fatty acid profiles than their processed counterparts.
 So cut back on uber processed deli meats and hot dogs.
 As for bacon, that’s your judgment call, partner.

 Eat real food.

 Avoid unhealthy food.

 Of course, this is ALL easier said than done, and whether or not you’ll lose weight on the diet is juuuuust a bit more complex than the above.